 This article first appeared in the Christian Research Journal, volume 41, number 4 (2018).
-For further information or to subscribe to the Christian Research Journal please click here.
+For more information about the Christian Research Journal, click here.

 Such moments are emblematic of epic historical change.
 They likewise underscore the fragility of civilization.
 Think Rome.
 An empire seemingly invincible.
 Great in size and strength.
 Ruler with iron fist; not for a mere hundred years but for the better part of a millennium.
 For centuries, the city of Rome towered above the nations.
 Adorned by seven wonders, she sparkled in pomp and circumstance, with invincibility so certain she bore the moniker Eternal.